 So here’s the thing.
 Your hair IS growing; it just then snapping off before it can reach the frustrating period where hair sits on the shoulders then doesn’t budge.
 If your hair grows on average of half an inch every month then within a year you should see around 6 inches of added length to your hair.
 So where’s all my extra length we hear you cry.
 If your hair is dry and damaged then while it is growing out from the root, it may be snapping off at the ends which will leave you with the same length of hair even while it’s growing.
 So you need to care for the ends of your hair if you want to see results and you’re sick of asking yourself why won’t my hair grow past a certain length.
 Want to try and prevent this frustrating snapping?
 See our top tips here!

 As your hair is growing, the ends may become dry and begin to split and as the split goes higher and higher up the hair shaft it will eventually break off leaving you stuck with mid-length hair that never seems to grow.
 Split ends are the WORST.
 There, we said what you’ve all been thinking and we’ve known for a long time.

 But they’re an inevitable part of hair growth, right?
 Wrong.
 You don’t have to put up with pesky split ends.
-End Split Ends Serum is an intensely nourishing yet lightweight serum that seals hair’s broken fibres and protects hair with an exotic blend of Amazonian oils, including acai, palm and Inca Inchi for stronger, reinforced strands.
+Balance Fibre-Sealing Split Ends Treatment is an intensely nourishing yet lightweight serum that seals hair’s broken fibres and protects hair with an exotic blend of Amazonian oils, including acai, palm and Inca Inchi for stronger, reinforced strands.